iterate-ch/docs/protocols/openstack/infomaniak.md

 ## Infomaniak Swiss Backup

-Swiss Backup is a Swiss backup solution that automatically backs up your files, workstations, mobiles, and servers.
-Your data is stored in Switzerland in Tier 3+ datacentres in at least three different physical locations.
+Swiss Backup is a solution that automatically backs up your files, workstations, mobiles, and servers.
+Your data is stored in Switzerland in Tier 3+ datacenters in at least three different physical locations.
 Infomaniak is a leading Swiss hosting service provider that is recognized for the reliability of its services and the quality of its 7/7 support in over five languages.

 - [Test Swiss Backup free for 90 days](https://www.infomaniak.com/en/swiss-backup)